 - What assets actually move the needle in your customer journey?

-Separate your avid readers from your commercial influencers and your final decision-makers—each of these personas is unique and requires personalized content.
+Separate your avid readers from your commercial influencers and final decision-makers, as each of these personas is unique and requires personalized content.

 This is how you drive macro conversions.

 Brand Activation: Interactivity as a Service

 How do you get people to interact with your brand, to understand it, to trust it?
 That’s the goal of brand activation, and it should be a core component of your inbound marketing efforts.

 This means you need interactive content that connects with consumers and solicits feelings of innovation, creativity and problem-solving.

-Stale, text-heavy, stock-image branding hurts your commercial perception—you know what you need to do better.
+Stale, text-heavy, stock-image branding hurts your commercial perception.

 Video: Content That Converts

-Humans are visual creatures whose attention spans are rapidly shrinking (approaching seven seconds!).
+Humans are visual creatures whose attention spans are rapidly shrinking.
 Cut the fluff and hit site visitors and email subscribers with content they’re hardwired to digest and enjoy: video (and especially short form video).

 Video marketing has grown into its own subset of content marketing and is proven to generate higher conversions, better-quality leads and more-engaged brand advocates.

-You need product videos on landing pages, short explainers on mobile and shareable animations/interactive features on social media—you need it all and then some.
+You need product videos on landing pages, short explainers on mobile and shareable animations/interactive features on social media.
 Moving forward, you’ll more specifically need augmented and virtual reality videos, which are an untapped marketing initiative for most companies.

 Ads: Pay to Play

 Ads enable you to own branded terms, better serve customer intent throughout the search journey and retarget prospects across any channel.
 And where do you get some of the best data to craft your ads?
 Your inbound strategy: those who’ve landed on your site organically.

 Paid ads complement your organic efforts, giving your brand the boost it needs to get the right message in front of the right audience.

 With Google Ads, you can bid for top visibility for the highest-value commercial-intent keywords that are most likely to generate leads.
 Social media provides the podium for amplifying the visibility of your great content, ensuring maximum readership and sharing.